goma/user-manual/chapters/ch3/code_structure_and_I_O.rst

 input and output of Goma or to quickly change problem specifications.
 Most of the options are overrides of information in the problem description file, so in some cases it may be easier to edit the problem description file than to use command-line arguments.

+..
+	TODO - In this document when it starts with "**-a** *args* **-aprepro** *args*" needs help being formatted.
+The table is smashing the word too much, so the idea is unclear.
+It should be 3 column to help distinguish, but the width of the column need to be figured out.